Siege of Baghdad (1157): Background

 In the tenth century the Abbasid Caliphate lost control of most of its former provinces.
 Most of the governors were able to establish their own dynasties, and in the meantime the central government was unable to stop independence movements within the empire, though they retained their spiritual leadership over the Muslims since the new states (the Tulunids/Ikhshidids, Hamdanids, and others) acknowledged the later Abbasid Caliphs as the head of the state and the successor of the prophet.
-In 1055, Tughril captured Baghdad from the Buyids under a commission from the Abbasid Caliph al-Qa'im.
+In 1055, the Seljuk ruler Tughril captured Baghdad from the Buyids under a commission from the Abbasid Caliph al-Qa'im.

 Al-Mustarshid (r.
 1118–1135) ruled for sixteen years as Caliph but the last three years of his reign were occupied with war against Seljuq sultan Mas'ud (his deputy).

 Not long after the siege of Damascus, al-Mustarshid launched a military campaign against Seljuk sultan Mas'ud, who had obtained the title in Baghdad in January 1133 by the caliph himself.
 The rival armies met near Hamadan.
 The caliph, deserted by his troops, was taken prisoner, and pardoned on the promising not to quit his palace.
 Left in the caliphal tent, however, in the sultan's absence, he was found murdered while reading the Quran, as is supposed, by an emissary of the Assassins, who had no love for the caliph.
 Modern historians have suspected that Mas'ud instigated the murder although the two most important historians of the period Ibn al-Athir and Ibn al-Jawzi did not speculate on this matter.
 Physically, al-Mustarshid was a red-haired man with blue eyes and freckles.

-To avenge his father's death, the new Caliph Al-Rashid Billah insulted the envoy of sultan Ghiyath ad-Din Mas'ud.
+To avenge his father's death, the new Caliph Al-Rashid Billah insulted the envoy of sultan Mas'ud.

 The Siege of Baghdad was a fifty-day blockade of Baghdad, the seat of the Abbasid Caliphate, in 1136.
 The siege began when the Seljuk ruler of Iraq, Ghiyath ad-Din Mas'ud, attacked the caliph al-Rashid Billah.
 During the siege, the populace of Baghdad rose in revolt against the caliph, plundering the Tāhirid palace.
-In the end, al-Rashid fled the city for Mosul, where he abdicated the caliphate.
+In the end, al-Rashid fled to the city for Mosul, where he abdicated the caliphate.
 His uncle, al-Muqtafi, was raised to the throne instead, Al-Rashid Billah then retired to the east.